saxenap/nanohub/pipeline/README.md

 - Airflow for DAG cron job management
 - Papermill for Jupyter notebook parameterization and deployment

+### Further contains scripts that generate tables for delivera + (deprecated) hubspot CRM data
+See their respective folders.

 ## Key things to consider before modifying integration
 #### DB2 environment and limitation
 DB2.nanohub.org has 4 cores and 18 GB memory.
 It mainly serves as a database backup and light-weight analytics platform.
 Be mindful about CPU and memory usage.
 When running code in Airflow, keep the resource allocation to single core.